Introduction

 4

-The second argument is useful when we want to search beyond the first occurrence of a substring.
+The second parameter of indexOf() is handy when we want to search again, beyond the index of the first occurrence of a substring.

 In the code below we demonstrate this idea: